mpolden/journal/README.md

 If any of the patterns in `patterns` match, the group is considered a match.
 Matching follows the order declared in the configuration file, where the first matching group wins.

+To avoid having to create patterns for records that may only occur once, it's possible to pin records to a group using the record ID.
+Pinning takes precedence over pattern matching.
+The record ID can be viewed with `journal ls --explain`.

 ### Export file